codeforamerica/citizen-onboard/coveredca/coveredca.md

 --
 #CoveredCA
 [CoveredCalifornia](http://coveredca.com) is California's Health Insurance Exchange.
-All CA residents can apply for and enroll in health insurance online.Let's see how it goes...
+All CA residents can apply for and enroll in health insurance online.
+Let's see how it goes...

 Press → to start.
 --